 Musical that deals with trauma through fairy tale characters is destined for big things after Southbourne debut

+Musical that deals with trauma through fairy tale characters is destined for big things after Felpham debut

 and live on Freeview channel 276

-The show – called The Happily Ever After Twist – is a labour of love written by mother-son duo Tim and Sally Wagter and directed by Johanna Whatmore, and premiered on Saturday, July 6, to rave reviews from audiences.
+The show – called The Happily Ever After Twist – is a labour of love written by Tim Wagter, with co-writers Sally Wagter Johanna Whatmore, and premiered on Saturday, July 6, to rave reviews from audiences.

 Tim said the show’s plot – which follows main character Dean attending therapy alongside a host of classic fairy tale characters – was inspired by personal experiences during the Covid-19 pandemic, and that many of the songs were first written as sincere expressions of feeling.